Nicholas Gresham Cooke: Second World War

-When No. 264 Squadron RAF was re-formed at RAF Sutton Bridge in October 1939, Cooke joined as a flight commander, to fly the Boulton Paul Defiant.
+When No. 264 Squadron was re-formed at Sutton Bridge in October 1939, Cooke joined as a flight commander, to fly the Boulton Paul Defiant aircraft.
 An unusual fighter for its era, the Defiant had a single engine and was armed with four Browning .303 Mark II machine-guns, in a rear turret operated by an air gunner but had no fixed forward firing guns.
 In early operations, the Defiant was often mistaken for the similar shaped Hawker Hurricane by German pilots who dived to attack from above and behind, into the blind spot of a Hurricane but directly into the fire from the Defiant turret.

-On posting to No. 264 Squadron, Cooke teamed up with 348039 Acting Corporal Albert Lippett, a married 37-year-old RAF veteran originally from Great Yarmouth, who lived at Dunfermline.
-Lippett had joined the RAF aged 17 and completed a 12-year engagement before discharge, only to rejoin for four more years in 1935–39.
-He had been working in an aircraft factory until he was recalled for service in September 1939.
-On 12 May 1940, operating over the Dutch coast, Cooke and Lippett shot down a Heinkel He 111 bomber and on 27 May 1940 they joined several other Defiants to destroy another over Dunkirk.
+On posting to No. 264 Squadron, Cooke teamed up with Acting Corporal Albert Lippett, a married 37-year-old RAF veteran originally from Great Yarmouth, who lived at Dunfermline.
+Lippett had joined the RAF aged 17 and completed a 12-year engagement before discharge, only to rejoin for four more years from 1935 to 1939.
+He was working in an aircraft factory when he was recalled for service in September 1939.
+On 12 May 1940, operating over the Dutch coast, Cooke and Lippett shot down a Heinkel He 111 medium bomber and on 27 May 1940 they joined several other Defiants to destroy another over Dunkirk.
 They had a big success at about 15:15 hours on 29 May 1940, in two patrols above the Dunkirk beaches, when they shot down two Messerschmitt Bf 109 fighters, a Messerschmitt Bf 110 twin engine fighter and then five Junkers Ju 87 Stuka dive bombers at about 19:30 hours.
 During the afternoon, they joined in the destruction of two Junkers Ju 88 bombers, which brought their score to nine victories and three shared.

-Two days later, while in action over the Dunkirk beaches against a formation of Heinkel He 111 bombers and escorting Messerschmitt Bf 109 fighters, their flight of Defiants was attacked and Cooke and Lippett's Boulton Paul Defiant Mark I (serial number L6975), was shot down.
+Two days later, while in action over the Dunkirk beaches against a formation of He 111s and escorting Bf 109s, their flight of Defiants was attacked and Cooke and Lippett's Boulton Paul Defiant Mark I (serial number L6975), was shot down.
 Both men were lost when it crashed into the sea and were listed as killed in action.

 He has no known grave and is commemorated on the Runnymede Memorial.
 A memorial was later erected to Cooke at Blakeney in Norfolk.